 History

 Suppose you’re ever in Paris and want to view some stunning artwork.
 In that case, Musée Marmottan Monet is the place for you!
-Once owned by the Duchy of Valmy in the First Empire, it was purchased in 1882 by rich law-associates Jules Marmottan.
+Once owned by the Duchy of Valmy in the First Empire, it was purchased in 1882 by rich law associate Jules Marmottan.

 He later rented out another mansion near Boulogne-Billancourt to house his private art collection, featuring paintings by the First Empire (from Napolo).
 Paul Marmottan donated the art and his mansions in his memory at the Academie Français des Beaux-arts.

-The old hunting lodge was transformed in 1933 into a museum, and the mansion became an academy archive.
+The old hunting lodge was transformed into a museum in 1933, and the mansion became an academy archive.
 Today, the museum features the world’s largest collection of Claude Monet’s paintings and many other Impressionist and Post-Impressionist works.

 See Related: Picasso Museum